ialbert/pyblue-central/README.md

     ##name Home Page
     ##sortkey 1
     ##tags home intro
+    ##foo bar

-Any meta tag may be added and later retrieved in the page.
+Any meta tag added to the page may be later retrieved in the page via the default variable `f` (current file) context variable: `${f.foo}`.
+This makes it really easy to add navigation bars and breadcrumbs with location specific rendering.
 See the [PyBlue Demo][demo] site for examples.

 Extensions
 ----------